LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

 .. member:: xml_element->setAttributeNS(uri::string, qname::string, value::string)

-   Adds an attribute with the given namespace, name and value.
+   Adds an attribute with the given namespace, name, and value.
 If the attribute already exists its value is set accordingly.

 .. member:: xml_element->setAttributeNode(node::xml_attr)